 You are encouraged to take electives in other departments and universities, especially if your academic plan and thesis topic include a subject other than architecture.
 The class time cannot conflict with your Architecture courses.
-You may take one elective (maximum 3 credit-hours or equivalent) during each half of the MArch work term.
+You may take one elective (maximum 3 credit-hours) during each half of the MArch work term.
 A course that was taken before you entered the graduate program cannot be counted as a transfer credit toward the MArch elective requirement.
-(For details, go to: academiccalendar.dal.ca > Graduate Studies > Faculty of Graduate Studies Regulations > VII.
+(For details, go to: Academic Calendars > Graduate Studies > Faculty of Graduate Studies Regulations > VII.
 Degree Requirements > 7.6.5.)

-1. Take a graduate course (5xxx or higher) from another Dalhousie department
+1. Take a course (3xxx or higher) from another Dalhousie department

-See a list of potential courses at Dalhousie in 2019-20.
-You may need permission from the instructor to register for the course if you don't have the prerequisite, but permission is not needed from Architecture or the Faculty of Graduate Studies.
-For all courses, see the Dalhousie University timetable.
+For course availability, see the Dalhousie University timetable.
 Cognate departments at Dalhousie include: Canadian Studies, Community Health and Epidemiology, Contemporary Studies, Earth Sciences, Environmental Engineering, Environmental Studies, Gender and Women's Studies, Geography, Health Promotion, International Development Studies, Journalism, Leisure Studies, Marine Affairs, Mechanical Engineering, Oceanography, Philosophy, Physics and Atmospheric Science, Physiology, Planning, Political Science, Psychology, Public Administration, Religious Studies, Science, Social Work, Sociology and Social Anthropology, Sustainability, and Theatre.

 2. Take a graduate course (5xxx or higher) from another university

-Go to FGS Forms and Documents to download a "Graduate Student Letter of Permission" form.
-Print, fill in, sign, and submit both pages to the Architecture office by the end of the first week of the term.
-Keep a copy for your records.
+After you have selected an extramural elective, go to FGS Forms and Documents to download a Letter of Permission - Request Form.
+Fill it in, sign it, and submit both pages to the Architecture office (email@example.com) a month before the start of the term.
 Download and fill in a Confirmation of Registration at Host University form and ask the other university's registrar to send it to Dalhousie's registrar.
 You will pay the tuition fee to the other university.
 Keep a copy of all paperwork.
-See the Saint Mary's University timetable.

-4. Take a graduate course (typically MFAR 6003) from NSCAD
+a) Take a graduate course (5xxx or higher, typically MFAR 6003) from NSCAD University